FREQUENTLY ASKED QUESTIONS

 The Santos Tour Down Under is partially funded by the South Australian Government, with all other revenue generated through corporate partnerships, valued event sponsors and sales from associated events.

-The 2023 race generated $66.5m in economic impact to South Australia – up slightly (0.02%) from 2020.
+The 2024 race generated over $87m in economic impact to South Australia.
 This is a number we hope will grow even higher through next year’s event.

 Twelve months of planning, negotiations, operational logistics and technical racing requirements by the race director and event team determine where the Santos Tour Down Under will travel.